-Companies enter the turnover of their services excluding VAT in that form (alternatively the operating costs of the services) as well as a reference to the page numbers in the annual accounts where the amounts are documented.
-If the amounts are not documented in the annual accounts, other appropriate supporting documents need to be provided to substantiate the calculation of the figures.
+Companies with a different main activity declare the turnover of their services in Switzerland excluding VAT (alternatively the operating costs of the services) and give an estimate of the proportion of this turnover in relation to total turnover in Switzerland.
+The turnover of services must be supported by evidence, for example by referring to page numbers in the annual accounts where the amounts are documented.
+If the amounts are not documented in the annual accounts, other appropriate supporting documents need to be provided.

-4.1.3 Required supporting documents with regard to turnover
+4.2.3 Required supporting documents with regard to turnover